Pacific Northwest Pollution Prevention Resource Center Programs

 Helping small to medium-sized manufacturers:

-The Pacific Northwest Pollution Prevention Resource Center (PPRC) is committed to promoting improved environmental operations via lean manufacturing activities.
-Our goal is to be a networking and referral hub for lean and environment, serving the lean community in Washington and elsewhere in the Northwest.
-PPRC staff works with "Lean" process improvement specialists to identify pollution prevention strategies for manufacturers.
+The Pacific Northwest Pollution Prevention Resource Center (PPRC) is committed to promoting improved environmental operations in lean manufacturing processes.
+Our goal is to be a networking and referral hub for lean and green, serving the lean community in Washington and elsewhere in the Northwest.
+PPRC staff works with lean process improvement specialists to identify pollution prevention strategies for manufacturers.
 Staff also complete pollution prevention assessments for businesses that are interested in making improvements--at a reduced rate.

 Free technical assistance to assist businesses that may not have access to experts: